cybersmithio/oidc-demo-app/README.md

 7. Enter `CLIENT_ID` and `CLIENT_SECRET` based on step 3
 8. Save the file

+### Configure for self-registration

+1. Login to IBM Security Verify Admin Console
+2. In the navigation menu, click on "User Flows"
+3. Create a new registration flow and publish
+4. Set `USER_REGISTRATION_LINK` in the .env file to the static link to the flow

 ### Run the application

 1. Install node dependencies